 To help students develop the attributes of the Sheffield Graduate and prepare them for future employability, the University’s Strategic Plan establishes the principle of an institutional Employability Strategy ‘to be adapted by each Faculty to suit disciplinary contexts’.
 In addition to the Careers Service’s role in the delivery of the strategy, academic departments, Personal and Academic Support Tutors and Professional Services throughout the University can provide support for student employability.

-You may find your department has specific priorities for employability, which is guided by discussion on the employability strategy.
-You should discuss the strategy and its implications with your department’s Careers Adviser.
+You may find your department has specific priorities for employability, which you should discuss with your department’s Careers Adviser.
 In conjunction with the Careers Adviser, the Careers Service can assist faculties and academic departments to develop strategies to address student employability initiatives.

 Higher Education Achievement Report (HEAR)